area9innovation/flow9/tools/gringo/readme.md

 - Support multiple grammars to allow composition

-Consider to make an overly, where the semantic actions can be written
+Consider to make an overlay, where the semantic actions can be written
 inline:

 	"if" !letterOrDigit ws "(" ws exp ")" ws exp "else" ws exp \PIf($0, $1, $2)